whistler/whistler.github.com/_posts/2012-12-25-jekyll-tips.md

 {% endhighlight %}

 This example shows pages, but it can be done with posts as well.
 You can even create subfolders in /_posts to make it easier to organize.

+#### Truncating HTML content
+Suppose you are listing all the posts on your blog index and want to truncate html, Jekyll will give you a parse error due to invalid html.
+[TruncateHTML plugin](https://github.com/MattHall/truncatehtml) comes to the rescue.